 - Right-click on the page, then select Inspect to open the code view.

-A CSS command with class selector therefore comprises the following components by default:
+Therefore, a CSS command with a class selector contains the following components by default:

-Use CSS styling to remove the gray filter applied to the image stored at Career page > Styling > Header background image by the system.
+You can use CSS to remove the gray filter applied to the header background image.
+Find this under Career page > Styling > Header background image.

 - Class for calling up the element: .background-image-wrapper